-Georgia's economy recovered minimally coming out of 2010 and is projected to sustain that recovery, although very slowly, throughout 2011 and into 2012.
-State revenues have finally started to increase and month after month continue the trend of year-on-year comparison growth.
-The FY 2012 budget is based on a revenue estimate of 4.4% growth over FY 2011 collections.
-However, given the uncertain economic climate, loss of Federal stimulus funds and continued normal growth, the state's budget remains conservative.
-The Commission, like all state agencies, was not permitted to request additional state funding in the FY 2012 general appropriations budget.
-The amended budget for FY 2012 requested a 2% reduction plan for state expenditures.
-This request for additional budget reductions also applies to GPB's FY 2013's budget request, a 2% reduction plan.
+Georgia's economy continues to experience moderate revenue growth but the majority of additional funding in the FY 2013 state budget is for student enrollment growth, filling shortfalls in Medicaid and the State Health Benefit Plan and payments to retirement plans.
+Even with moderate revenue growth, Georgia faces budget challenges.
+The Commission, like all state agencies, was not permitted to request additional state funding in the FY 2013 general appropriations budget.
+The amended budget for FY 2013 requested a 3% reduction plan for state expenditures.
+This request for additional budget reductions also applies to GPB's FY 2014's budget request, a 3% reduction plan.

-The current state appropriation is approximately 44% of GPB's annual budget.
-To meet expenditures, GPB must raise at least \$15 million each year.
-Our revenue generation from outside sources reflects increases in FY 2011; however GPB expects revenue to decrease overall mainly due to the state appropriation's projected decreases for FY 2011 Amended and FY 2012 and uncertainty in the economy that could affect fundraising efforts.
+The current state appropriation is approximately 42% of GPB's annual budget.
+To meet expenditures, GPB must raise approximately \$16 million each year.
+Our revenue generation from outside sources is critically important as state appropriations continue to decrease.
+GPB projects moderate increases in other sources of revenue to sustain its annual budget; however, any uncertainty in the economy could adversely affect fundraising efforts.